vivekmahato/mlots/docs/index.rst

 License
 -------

-The project is licensed under the MIT license.
+The project is licensed under the BSD 3-Clause license.